 Results of the previous nine sessions are universally positive.
 Youth participants not only show significant improvement in physical fitness, but in their self-awareness and cross-cultural understanding.
 Feedback from students and law enforcement community mentors participating in the program is universally positive and is helping to spread the significance of the SEALSFit program across the greater Portland community.

-Session Twelve is scheduled to begin on September 17th.
+Session Thirteen is scheduled to begin on September 25th.
 As co-sponsors of the effort, this communication is the beginning of our recruitment efforts for the spring session.
 To learn more about what past youth participants and parents think about the program, please take a look our video interviews, located on this page.
-Recruitment continues through September 15th.
+Recruitment continues through September 22nd.

 For questions, click to see answers to Frequently Asked Questions, or contact Richard Borts at the Maine Leadership Institute: 207-774-8711 x103, firstname.lastname@example.org or Officer Coreena Behnke, Portland Police Department: 207-874-8511, email@example.com.